yedino/galaxy42/README.md

 [![Coverage Status](https://coveralls.io/repos/github/yedino/galaxy42/badge.svg?branch=master)](https://coveralls.io/github/yedino/galaxy42?branch=master)
 [![IRC #antinet icann.irc.meshnet.pl](http://p.meshnet.pl/p/tgh.svg)](http://h.forum.meshnet.pl/viewtopic.php?f=14&p=144#p144)

+* * *

+( This program is not yet ready nor secure, do not use it in this version.
+It is Copyrighted, see [LICENCE.txt] ) ( 该程序还没有准备好，也不安全，在这个版本中不使用它. 它是有版权的，读文件[LICENCE.txt] )

+* * *

+This program creates an secure connection between 2 computers (like VPN).

+To use it from Command Line, simply:

+on 1st computer do: ./tunserver.elf
+the program will start and will print you on screen what is the virtual IP address that is assigned to it by our program.

+on 2nd computer do: ./tunserver.elf --peer YOURIP:9042-VIRTUALIP1
+where YOURIP must be the "normal" IP address of 1st computer as seen from 2nd computer, e.g. the Internet address of it, and VIRTUALIP1 is the virtual IP that was displayed on 1st computer.

+That is all!
+Now your computers are connected together, try ping6 VIRTUALIP1 from 2nd computer, all connections (browser, ftp, ssh etc) should work too.

+* * *
+* * *
+* * *

+Advanced topics - for developers and for future.

 ---> Users, developers, read also the HOWTO section it contains friendly FAQ how to use/develop/hack this :) <---

 Galaxy42 - Small experimental network in category of Meshnet, VPN, IP-hash.